 How to Stay on Your Feet with Neuropathy- Balance Training for Peripheral Neuropathy

 Is the sensation of wobbling when you walk or stand a familiar one?
 Do you struggle with maintaining your balance?
 Well, you are not alone!
 Plenty of people struggle with their balance for a variety of reasons.
+Balance training can help with that.

 Balance is the strength that maintains the distribution of our weight to keep us upright on our feet- or maybe even hands if you are a master yogi.
 Balance is a key component of all functional movements and makes up day to day activities such as weaving through people on a crowded sidewalk, turning down the aisles of a grocery store, standing up off the couch, or jumping into bed at the end of a busy day.